emanchado/cludoku/README.md

 ## Running cludoku (web version)

-Note that the web version is work in progress.
-It's kind of slow, it needs design work and it doesn't mark yet which cells and candidates have changed recently.

-If you're still curious to run it, compile it first by typing:
+To run it, compile it first by typing:

     lein cljx once
     lein cljsbuild once

 and then open `public/index.html` in your browser of choice.
+Note that it's kind of slow and it needs design work.

 ## License

-Copyright © 2012-2013 Esteban Manchado Velázquez
+Copyright © 2012-2014 Esteban Manchado Velázquez

 Distributed under the Eclipse Public License, the same as Clojure.